cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 This option controls the way remarks, generated through the [remark() function](SYNTAX-4-FUNCTIONS.markdown#remarks), are propagated to the compiled code.
 Remarks are written into the compiled code as `print` instructions.
 Possible values of the `remarks` option are:

 * `none`: remarks are suppressed in the compiled code - they do not appear there at all.
+* `comments`: remarks are output as mlog comments into the compiled code.
+Expressions in remarks are output as separate comments with the mlog name of the variable holding the value of the expression.
 * `passive`: remarks are included in the compiled code, but a jump is generated in front each block of continuous remarks, so that the print statement themselves aren't executed.
 This is the default value.
 * `active`: remarks are included in the compiled code and are executed, producing actual output to the text buffer.

-Passive remarks can be used for putting instructions or comments in the compiled code, or to mark a specific portion of the code.
+Converting remarks to comments may improve code readability.
 Remarks in a loop may help identifying individual iterations when the loop is unrolled, for example.
+However, when the code is inserted into an mlog processor, the comments are not preserved.

+Passive remarks can be used for putting instructions or comments in the compiled code in a way which is still visible in the game UI.

 Active remarks can be used to easily add debugging output to a program that can be deactivated using a compiler option (potentially through a command line switch without modifying the source code).